leftCoast/No_Tomorrows/README.md

-# No-Tomorrows
+# No Tomorrows
-The NMEA2K setup for our J/35 Sailboat
+The NMEA2K setup for our J/35 Sailboat.